reminder-bot/bot/README.md

 ```

 * Insert values into `token` and `user` for your MySQL setup and your bot's authorization token (can be found at https://discordapp.com/developers/applications)
+* Set `local_timezone` to a time region that is representative of your local time.
+For example, for the UK this is *Europe/London*
 * `python3 main.py` to test all that's okay

 * Clone down the postman (https://github.com/reminder-bot/postman-rs)